 Prayer and education go hand-in-hand at Mary Help of Christians, which was founded in 1924 and continues to be taught in the tradition of the Salesian Sisters of St. John Bosco.
 The 16-acre campus has at times served as an orphanage, an elementary school and a boarding school.
 It assumed its current identity as an accredited, college-preparatory high school in 1944.

 The school has Advanced Placement courses and dual enrollment agreements with Rutgers University, Fairleigh Dickinson University and Seton Hall University, allowing students to earn college credit without ever leaving campus.

 All of which creates an environment of support and sisterhood that sees each student at Mary Help of Christians get accepted into their college of choice each year.

-Parents love the all-girls environment on a 16-acre college-like campus where students are focused on discovering their God-given gifts and where faculty and staff are focused on helping each student find her academic field of interest.
-Girls are made to feel like family at MHC with help from their Big Sister, Little Sister Program.
-There’s a genuine interest in every student’s well-being with an emphasis on student success that integrates faith every step of the way.
+“Parents love the all-girls environment where students are focused on discovering their God-given gifts and where the faculty and staff are focused on helping each student find their career and calling,” Sister DeRose says.
+“There is a genuine interest in every student’s well-being with an emphasis on student success that integrates faith in all that we do.”

 659 Belmont Ave., North Haledon